mrakgr/Trading-Journal/journal_2025.md

 And then if I feel so badly about it, I should work on my projects.

 Rather than be green with envy, I should prove that I am not inferior by dedicating myself and taking the risk that I need to take.

+1:45pm.
+I think maybe my most radical trade of all is the Tao Ceti token position which is currently down 90% and which I am not selling.

+It's much different from all my trades up to now.

+A completely new way of looking at trading would instead of trying to trade the market, I should just make the stock go up.
+If I become a co-founder at the startup I'd very much like to wipe the failure that way.

+1:50pm.
+Forget JSON serialization.
+I just don't feel like it.
+I won't even think about it until I meet with the person doing the raise who is also named the same as me.
+I'll call him Marko2 from here on out.

+You know, but instead of watching all of these trading videos, maybe I should be watching videos on how to be an entrepreneur?

+Sure, I might not have been interested in this before, but I am a different person now I was 10 years ago.

+I have a chip on my shoulder and want to wipe the feel of failure clinging to me.
+I should consider that even though I understand trading at some level, maybe I am not suited for it?